USEPA/DvMsp/README.md

 system.file("output/simulation_summary", package = "DvMsp")
 ```

-Raw simulation output is not included when installing the supplementary package but is available [here](https://github.com/michaeldumelle/DvMsp/tree/main/inst/output/simulation_raw).
+Raw simulated data output is not included when installing the supplementary package but is available [here](https://github.com/michaeldumelle/DvMsp/tree/main/inst/output/simulation_raw).

 Summaries of the six data scenarios are located on your machine at the file path found by running
 ```r
 system.file("output/data_summary", package = "DvMsp")
 ```

-Raw simulation output is not included when installing the supplementary package but is available [here](https://github.com/michaeldumelle/DvMsp/tree/main/inst/output/data_raw).
+Raw NLA data output is not included when installing the supplementary package but is available [here](https://github.com/michaeldumelle/DvMsp/tree/main/inst/output/data_raw).

 ### Manuscript